 Adelaide, SA is a great place for solar power.
 With the cost of solar power at historic lows and electricity rates higher than ever, more and more Adelaide homes and businesses are making the move to solar.
 The motivation to do so is made even stronger thanks to generous federal, state, and city-level incentives.

-Going solar in Adelaide: Benefits and options
+Going solar in Adelaide: Power production and incentives

 Finding the best deal on solar PV in Adelaide, (or anywhere in Australia), requires understanding what a solar PV system potentially offers its owner.
 Solar panels produce electricity only when the sun is shining, and how much electricity is generated depends on the intensity and duration of the sunshine.